 If you are an SGUL student interested in getting more information and advice about time management, visit the Study+ time and task management page on Moodle (SGUL log in required)

-All posts on this blog are subject to the St George’s Library Disclaimer, please take the time to read it carefully.
+All posts on this blog are subject to the our mobile resources disclaimer, please take the time to read it carefully.